Sussex adventurer takes on highest bike ride to break new world record | ITV News

 It’s one thing to climb a mountain, it’s quite another to do it carrying a bike on your back.
 But that’s exactly what 60 year old Neil Laughton from Henfield in West Sussex has just done.

 The former Royal Marine Commando has set the world record for the highest bike ride - ever.
-Scaling the 7,246-metre high summit of Putha Huinchuli in Peru.
+Scaling the 7,246-metre high summit of Putha Huinchuli in Nepal.

 Neil says: